judi-a/DrugInteractionAgent/README.md

 sk-proj-XXXXXXXXXXXXX (USE YOUR API KEY)
 ```

-# How to run the code
+# How to deploy with Docker and Heroku

 ```sh
 cd DrugPredictor